mayankpatel14/Wilderness-Image-Classification/README.md

 -	Google-Inceptionv1
 -	DenseNet
 -	MobileNetv2
+Find the code to the models in [models](https://github.com/mayankpatel14/Wilderness-Image-Classification/tree/master/models) and the guide to run models.

 ## Results
 For visualizations of the training and validation accuracies and losses go to [final_report.pdf](https://github.com/mayankpatel14/Wilderness-Image-Classification/blob/master/final_report.pdf).